samnemati/BRIDGE/README.md

-# BRIDGE: Behavioral Risk Indicators Driving Gap Estimations
+# BRIDGE: Behavioral Risk Indicators Driving Brain Age Gap Estimations
 ### CAT12 → BrainAGE Pipeline & BAG Prediction from Behavioral Features

 This repository documents the complete workflow used to estimate **brain age** using the **CAT12 / BrainAGE framework** and to evaluate whether **behavioral measures** can predict Brain Age Gap (BAG).